wavecon/wavestack/docs/content/en/reference/az_locations.md

 Zones are isolated locations that are used to separate resources from each other to provide greater resilience and operational redundancy.

-In our configuration, we use three Availability Zones, each located in a different datacenter of the noris network GmbH datacenter campus Munich East.
+In our configuration, we use three Availability Zones, each located in a different datacenter of the noris network AG datacenter campus Munich East.
 This configuration provides mutual operational redundancy so that if one zone fails, the other two can take over.